Stone Brewing Co.: History

 In 2006, Stone relocated from the original brewery to a new, custom-designed facility in Escondido.
 In 2013, the company opened a packaging hall just south of the brewery which houses the bottling and keg lines.
 The brewery in Escondido produced 325,645 US beer barrels in 2015.
 The site is also home to a restaurant, Stone Brewing World Bistro & Gardens - Escondido, an 8,500 sqft restaurant with a large outdoor patio and 1 acre of gardens.
 The brewery also houses a Stone Company Store which sells Stone merchandise as well as 1- and 2-liter growlers and 40-ounce and can that can be filled with Stone's year-round beers and special releases.

 In May 2013 a second Stone Brewing World Bistro and Gardens opened in the Liberty Station development in the Point Loma neighborhood of San Diego.
 The 23,500 sqft facility cost $8 million and can seat 700 patrons.
 It is housed in the former mess hall and several other historic buildings of the former Naval Training Center San Diego.

 In addition to the locations at Escondido and Liberty Station, there are Stone Company Stores in Oceanside, Pasadena, and in San Diego's Little Italy community.
 The stores sell beer in bottles, kegs and growlers.

 In June 2008, Stone Brewing covered the roof of the brewery with solar panels, cutting their energy costs nearly in half.
 The 1,561 roof-mounted solar modules will offset more than 538000 lb of carbon emissions over its lifetime, which is equivalent to planting 204 acre of trees.

 In Summer 2014, the company announced plans to open Stone Brewing Berlin in the German capital.
-A 100 hectoliter brewery with onsite can filling in Berlin Mariendorf went into operation in June 2016.
+A 100 hectoliter brewery with onsite can filling in Mariendorf, Berlin went into operation in June 2016.
 At that time, Stone Berlin began distributing Stone IPA and Arrogant Bastard Ale to Austria, the Baltics, Denmark, Finland, France, Ireland, Italy, Netherlands, Northern Ireland, Poland, Spain, Sweden, Switzerland, and the United Kingdom.
 In 2016 a corner of Stone Brewing Berlin opened as a full restaurant and gardens, Stone Brewing World Bistro & Gardens - Berlin.
 In April 2019 the entire Stone Brewing - Berlin operation was sold to Scotland-based BrewDog.

 On October 8, 2014, sources indicated Stone Brewing had chosen Richmond, Virginia, as the site for its first brewery in the eastern United States.
 The other two finalists for the brewery were Columbus, Ohio, and Norfolk, Virginia.
 Virginia Governor Terry McAuliffe made the formal announcement about the new brewery on October 9, 2014.
 The brewery held the opening of the Stone Company Store Richmond in March 2016 and began brewing, kegging and bottling Stone IPA in July 2016.